Pranav-cmyk/Gemini/readme.md

 gemini = GoogleGemini(content_config=custom_config)

 #helper method to get a list of all files from a directory
+#These files can be of mime type pdf, mp4, .py and so on
 def get_files(directory):
     return [path.join(directory, f) for f in listdir(directory)]